 2. Calculate your current savings investment rate.
 Can you reduce some spending or expenses to invest more and max out preretirement accounts?

-3. Come up with three financial investment goals for 2021.
-Need to bounce them off someone?
-Contact me.
+3. Come up with three financial goals for 2021.

 4. Write up your 5 estate planning documents.

-5. Check out Personal Capital net worth tracker.
+5. Download Personal Capital net worth tracker.
 It's an app that allows you to See all your money accounts in one place, in real-time.
 Get your Retirement Readiness Score™ in minutes, Use Fee Analyzer™ to find hidden fees in your retirement accounts.
 Sign up and we both get $20.

 The F.I.R.E.
 Workbook that I created has everything you need to pay off debt and build wealth with over 8 worksheets and full 30 minute explainer video.
 Purchase today before the price increase January 1!